Welcome to the Savannah Walking Tour

 Your route takes you next to the Olde Pink House, which dates back to 1771 and has seen just about every significant era of Savannah’s history firsthand.
 But the next stop, Johnson Square, is even older, with origins in 1734!

-Next, you’ll pass a market that has survived wars, hurricanes, and even fires.
+Next, you’ll pass a market that has been through wars, hurricanes, and even fires.
 Just beyond that is Telfair Academy, the oldest art museum in the southern US.

 At the Owens-Thomas House, next, you’ll get a good look at some of Savannah’s most striking historic architectural trends.
 Then you’ll stop by the birthplace of Juliette Gordon Low, founder of the Girl Scouts of America!